Message from President Jo Allen

 A face covering is not required in the following circumstances:

-Six feet of physical distance should be maintained at all times, even during the circumstances listed above when a face covering isn’t required.
+At least six feet of physical distance should be maintained at all times, even during the circumstances listed above when a face covering isn’t required.
 Individuals should carry a face covering with them at all times while on campus in case unexpected situations arise when six feet of physical distance cannot be maintained.

 More resources about masks and face coverings: CDC How to Wear Cloth Face Coverings, WHO's Advice for the public: When and how to use masks, About Cloth Face Coverings, Wearing Cloth Face Coverings, Washing Cloth Face Coverings, and Making Cloth Face Coverings